HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 *************************************

 Download the latest version of Python from the official Python website and install it if Python is not already installed on your system.
-Then download the libraries as they are listed under prerequisites.

 Clone the reGWSWUSE repository
 ******************************